CAASPP Update, Issue 204California Assessment of Student Performance and Progress (CAASPP) e-mail update, May 3, 2017.

 - Configuring ZoomText Demonstration

-- Updated CAASPP Security Incidents and Appeals Procedure Guide (PDF); specifically, Appendix B (PDF)
+- Updated CAASPP Security Incidents and Appeals Procedure Guide (PDF)

 - CAASPP Online Reporting System User Guide